A scientist by training with a lifelong love of art.

+I grew up in a family of artists and art has always been a part of my life.
+But when I started studying science at University, I put art aside, thinking I had to focus on the science I do.
+Ironically, art is the reason I am a Dr. today.
 As time went by, art developed into more than a simple and fun tool to communicate my research, and a beautiful symbiosis between the science and the art I do began to emerge.
-Through my art, I got a new perspective on science, learning to write better scientific papers, and challenging the way I (and we as a scientific community) have been tackling challenges in the field.
+Through my art, I got a new perspective on science, learning to write better scientific papers, and challenging the way I (and the scientific community) have been tackling challenges in the field.
 Science has in turn inspired my artistic practice.
 I find the combination of science & art (SciArt) a fascinating process.

-I recently finished my PhD on “The Art of Streamflow Forecasting over Europe” at the University of Reading and the European Centre for Medium-Range Weather Forecasts (ECMWF) in Reading (UK).
-I am now a Postdoc at the University of Saskatchewan Coldwater Lab in Canmore, Alberta (Canada).
+I recently finished my PhD on The Art of Streamflow Forecasting over Europe at the University of Reading and the European Centre for Medium-Range Weather Forecasts (ECMWF) in Reading (UK).
+I am now a Postdoctoral Fellow at the University of Saskatchewan Coldwater Lab in Canmore (Alberta, Canada).
 My research focuses on forecasting the water flow in North American rivers weeks to months in advance.
 I do this using our understanding of the water cycle, mathematical equations and supercomputers.
-This work is useful as it can, for example, help us predict floods & droughts months before they happen!
-As part of my Postdoc, I also explore the fusion of SciArt to engage with a wide audience on water-related topics.
+This work is useful as it can help us predict floods & droughts longer in advance!
+As part of my Postdoc., I also explore the fusion of SciArt to engage with a wide audience on water-related topics.

-I am open to collaborations & discussions.
+I am open to collaborations & discussions!